Hanuman Beniwal: National politics (2019–present)

 In 2020, Beniwal opposed to the three farm laws introduced by the modi government.
 At the time, Beniwal was a Member of Parliament in alliance with the Bharatiya Janata Party.
-Despite his alignment with the BJP, Beniwal’s deep ties to the agricultural community and his history of advocating for farmers’ rights positioned him as a natural ally for the nationwide farmer protests.
+Despite his alignment with the BJP, Beniwals deep ties to the agricultural community and his history of advocating for farmers’ rights positioned him as a natural ally for the nationwide farmer protests.

 Beniwal mobilised farmer communities in the Shekhawati and Nagaur regions, to join the protests against the farm laws.
 He organised rallies, including a march from Rajasthan to Delhi.
 On 8 December 2020, Beniwal supported the Bharat Bandh, a nationwide strike called by farmer unions.
-In a dramatic move, he resigned from three parliamentary committees—on agriculture, food processing, and the public accounts committee.
+He subsequently resigned from three parliamentary committees—on agriculture, food processing, and the public accounts committee.
 On 26 December 2020, Beniwal announced the RLP’s withdrawal from the NDA, accusing the central government of betraying farmers and ignoring their trouble.
 He stated:

 Despite the farmers' protests, the Narendra Modi government is not withdrawing farm laws because it has 303 MPs.
 Farmers from 1,200 kilometres away in Rajasthan are moving towards Delhi to be a part of the agitation.
 As the issues remained unheard and due to the farmers' agitation, I am tendering my resignation from the committees.